 - Last Updated on Friday, 31 August 2012 11:23

-Introduction to Wind Power: An information factsheet created by the Blue Sky Renewable Energy Initiative.
+Introduction to Water Power: An information fact sheet created by the Blue Sky Renewable Energy Initiative.

 Micro-Hydro Systems: Ministry of Agriculture, Food and Rural Affairs information on micro hydro systems.

 Sustainable Energy - Small Hydro: OSEA's information page on small hydro.

 Waterpower Development Process: A slide outlining the timeline for waterpower developments pulled from the CEPP webinar "Waterpower Opportunities in Ontario.

 How It Works: Hydroelectric Power: A video from OPG on how hydroelectric generation works.

 Hydro Power: An Introduction: How hydro-electric systems transfer the energy of moving water into electricity, and what kind of river makes a good hydro site.